-When a student is sexually assaulted on campus in California, the student can find it difficult to even report the assault.
+When a student is sexually assaulted on campus, the student can find it difficult to even report the assault.
 When the student does come forward to school officials, the school has a responsibility to properly investigate the claim and take action.

 If the university ignores a sexual assault report or fails to take action, the university may be violating the victim's Title IX civil rights.
 The victim can file a complaint with the Department of Education based on Title IX violations.
 The victim may also be able to file a civil lawsuit in court against the college for civil rights violations.